groundstate/gnssview/README.md

 Installation
 ------------

-You will need to install Qt4 development packages.
+You will need to install Qt5 development packages.

 In the `gnssview` source directory:

-	qmake-qt4 gnssview.pro
+	qmake gnssview.pro
 	make

 Communicating with a GNSS receiver